Hendy/umbraco-look/README.md

 ## Indexing

-Look will add the following data to each document in an Examine managed index:
+Look will add the following (optional) fields to each document in an Examine managed index: Name, Date, Text, Tags and a Location

-  * A name field - (defaults to the IPublishedContent.Name)
-  * A date field - (defaults to the IPublishedContent.UpdatedDate)
-  * A text field - source for any text queries and any extracted text highlight fragments
-  * Multiple tag fields - (currently all expected to be lowercase & some chars are to be reserved)
-  * A location field - used to store a latitude & longitude (defaults to null)

 No configuration files need to be changed as Look will hook into the default Umbraco External indexer and searcher, otherwise the following appSetting keys can be set in the web.config: